geerma/geerma-portfolio/README.md

 # Portfolio
-This is a portfolio created from scratch (without a template) using React.
+This is my portfolio website created without a template, and entirely from scratch, using React, Next.js, and TypeScript.